haibinj/ECON900_PS1/README.md

 3. board game data
 The file named "boardgame_data.csv" is the data parsed from the parsing file.
-I cleaned the data by delete the va
+I cleaned the data by delete the variables that are not used in the machine learning part.

 4. Analysing the board game
 The file named "machine.py" is used to analyze the board game data.
+It looks at the relationship between the price of the game and the users?  rating  of the game.
+It uses the GaussianMixture to separate the games in to three clusters.
+The graph ?Gaussian_cluster? shows the result.